Energy insights for March 2026

 Who has the cheapest electricity rate in Texas?

-Our cheapest electricity rate right now is Invalid shortcode name from Invalid shortcode name.
-Shop this low rate today on our marketplace by entering your ZIP code.
+Our cheapest electricity rate right now is 7.5 cents per kWh from APG&E. Shop this low rate today on our marketplace by entering your ZIP code.

 Why does Choose Energy run a credit check?

 Our partners require a soft credit check (which doesn’t affect your score) to determine if your credit meets their requirements.
-The provider may ask for a deposit to begin service if your credit score falls below that threshold.
-We’ll check your score with all providers on our marketplace at once, so you don’t have to repeat the process.
+We’ll run your score across all providers on our marketplace, so you only have to do the process once.

 What utility companies operate in Texas?